vinisander1024/Project_Lemon_Food_App/README.md

 ## Installation

-1. Clone the repository to your local machine: git clone https://github.com/vinisander1024/Project_Lemon_Food_App.git
+- Clone the repository to your local machine: git clone https://github.com/vinisander1024/Project_Lemon_Food_App.git

-2. Open the project in Xcode.
+- Open the project in Xcode.

-3. Build and run the app on your iOS simulator or a physical device.
+- Build and run the app on your iOS simulator or a physical device.

 ## Usage

-- Open the app.
+- Launch the application.
-- Complete the onboarding pages.
-There are 3 of them.
+- Progress through the onboarding process, which consists of three informative pages.
-- Use the text field to filter the menu by title.
+- Utilize the text field to filter the menu items based on their titles.
-- Use the pill buttons to filter by category.
+- Make use of the pill buttons to filter the menu by category.
-- Tap the upper right image and navigate to the User Profile section
+- Tap the image located in the upper right corner to navigate to the User Profile section.
-- Edit your first name, last name, and email.
+- Modify your first name, last name, and email as needed.
-- Tap "Change Avatar" to update your profile picture.
+- Select "Change Avatar" to update your profile picture.
-- Choose to take a new photo or select one from your photo library.
+- Opt to either capture a new photo or select an existing one from your photo library.
-- Save changes or log out from the app.
+- Save the changes made to your profile or choose to log out from the app.

 ## License